-There are two versions of pasteles, one is made with a mixture of plantain, green banana, kabocha pumpkin and yautia (malanga) and the other is made with yuca root.
-My favorite is yuca root, so that is what I am going to show you today. pasteles de yuca
+There are two versions of pasteles, pasteles de masa which is made with a mixture of plantain, green banana, kabocha pumpkin and yautia (malanga), and the other is made with a seasoned mixture of yuca root.
+My favorite is yuca root, so that is what I am going to show you today.

 ASSEMBLE PASTELES de Yuca

 It is best to divide this project up over 2 days.
 You can do this one of two ways.
 You can choose to make the yuca and the achiote on day one and the filling and assembly on day two or you can do everything on day one and assembly on day two.
 I prefer the second option, but whatever makes you happy. pasteles

 I always joked that pasteles are the gift you unwrap on Christmas Eve.
 The moment I pull a pastel from the water and start to unwrap it my mouth begins to water.
 But, let’s be honest, they aren’t the most attractive dish.
 And, they were a bear to photograph.
 But, don’t let the appearance fool you they are tender, savory, and complex in flavor.
 I dance in my chair every time a pastel lands on my plate.
 I say with all the confidence in the world one taste of this recipe and your knees will buckle.

 I know making pasteles can be hard work but Christmas only happens once a year.
 The time with family and the passing down of tradition is worth it all.
 The best part of pasteles is the one that gets lost at the back of the freezer and you find it months later when you’re cleaning out the freezer.
 It’s like Christmas all over again!